syedhaideralizaidi/Dodge-Em-Game-using-Programming-Fundamentals-in-Cpp/README.md

 # dodge_em
 Dodge 'em made in Cpp for university project.
+This game is made at very basic level and programming fundamentals in c++ are implemented arrays,loops etc.